 Who should write an employee handbook?

-In most companies, employee handbook is owned by HR.
-It makes perfect sense, since the HR team has an in-depth knowledge and understanding of the relevant company’s policies.
+In most companies, the employee handbook is owned by HR.
+It makes perfect sense since the HR team has an in-depth knowledge and understanding of the relevant company’s policies.

 Another option is to use a collaborative approach in creating your employee handbook.
 How to do it?
 Create the first draft of your employee handbook and ask all your employees to pitch in.
 Simply present the first version and ask your employees to comment on it and suggest things they would like to see in it.
 This is an important step in creating an open, collaborative, team culture in your company!

 Once you have written your employee handbook, have a legal professional go over it.
 Make sure to choose a legal counsel who is an expert in the employment law.